moby/moby/docs/reference/commandline/dockerd.md

     Example use:
         $ docker daemon -s btrfs --storage-opt btrfs.min_space=10G

+#### Overlay2 options

+* `overlay2.override_kernel_check`

+    Overrides the Linux kernel version check allowing overlay2.
+Support for specifying multiple lower directories needed by overlay2 was added to the Linux kernel in 4.0.0.
+However some older kernel versions may be patched to add multiple lower directory support for OverlayFS.
+This option should only be used after verifying this support exists in the kernel.
+Applying this option on a kernel without this support will cause failures on mount.

 ## Docker runtime execution options

 The Docker daemon relies on a